Tiffany Trump Ripped For Her Appearance & Her Speech Following Pride Event In Florida

 Earlier this week, the youngest daughter of President Donald Trump, Tiffany Trump, spoke at a Pride event in hopes of helping her father’s re-election campaign.
-It had previously looked like Tiffany was going to be left out of his campaigning efforts, but this new speech proved she was being used in whatever way possible.
+It had previously appeared that Tiffany was going to be left out of his campaigning efforts, but this new speech proved she was being used in whatever way possible.

 The event, which took place at the Westshore Grand Hotel in Florida, has begun trending on Twitter alongside Tiffany herself as the blonde’s speech was rather cringeworthy.

-According to Newsweek, Tiffany was slammed for her Pride speech, given how the Trump administration has negatively handled many laws that affect the LGBTQ community.
+According to Newsweek, Tiffany was slammed for her Pride speech, given how the Trump administration has negatively handled many laws that impact the LGBTQ community.

 “I know what my father believes in.
 Prior to politics, he supported gays, lesbians, the LGBQIIA+ community,” she said, leaving out the “T” to symbolize trans people.

-The “prior to politics” clause has some scratching their heads, as it suggests the President changed his views once he joined the political arena.
+The “prior to politics” clause has some scratching their heads, as it suggests Trump changed his views once he joined the political arena.
 No matter what Tiffany was trying to express with the comment, it came off terribly and offended many online.

-Tiffany continuously referred to the LGBTQ community as just “gays” and “lesbians,” making those watching the speech look away with embarrassment, pushing them to speak out on Twitter.
+Tiffany continuously referred to the LGBTQ community as just “gays” and “lesbians,” causing some watching the speech look away with embarrassment, and pushing them to speak out on Twitter.

 “What in gay hell is this bullsh*t?
 Also there’s like 12 people in the room.
 Also I’m no longer convinced Eric Trump is the dumbest of them.
-It’s a tight race,” comedian Dana Goldberg tweeted to overwhelming support.
+It’s a tight race,” comedian Dana Goldberg tweeted, to overwhelming support.

 Serious question: